Kemppis3/System-event-monitor/README.md

 ![Setup Diagram](./pictures/setup_diagram.png)

-Deamon (watcher) runs on the backround on the VM, monitoring the set target.
-After monitoring is stopped with a signal, the program connects to the host machine via SSH, and sends the log file to desired host machine directory.
+Deamon (watcher) runs on the backround on the VM, monitoring the set target(s).
+After monitoring is stopped with a signal, the program connects to the external server via SSH, and sends the logfile to desired directory on the server.
 TODO: Change so that the daemon send the logs in time cycles to aws server? or host machine.
 AWS maybe be better if the attacker gets the ssh details, the host machine could get compromised. honey pot VM needs strong authentication and permissions need to be in check to avoid unauthenticated reading of ssh details.

 ## Preperations

-SSH connection from the VM to the host machine needs to established first.
-SSH needs to enabled for host and the VM.
+SSH connection from the VM to the server needs to be established first.
+When creating a AWS server, a keypair is usually generated.

-Check SSH status with
+Check SSH status on VM with
 ``` bash
 sudo systemctl status ssh
 ```